On Political Education

 If you start asking the question “what has that got to do with our struggles here?” then I suggest you think very hard, because you know the answer.

 Political discussion, analysis, reading, has not been our tradition, thus we limit our struggles to the lowest denominator of labor struggles: wages, conditions in the workplaces, benefits- mostly economic struggles.
-Of course they are important, but limiting oneself to just these condemn us to a neverending unwinnable war with the ruling class, the capitalists and the imperialists.
+Of course they are important, but limiting oneself to just these condemn us to a never ending unwinnable war with the ruling class, the capitalists and the imperialists.

 Not only that, we are not taking advantage of the current geopolitical situation when the Global Majority (what used to be called Third World or Global South) is rising up and pivoting away from Western, especially US imperialism.
 The global south is supporting us by weakening US imperialism.
 Every struggle they win, weakens our capitalist class, and in turn demands our support.
 We know that it is necessary for the US ruling class to use and abuse us before they can use and abuse the rest of the world.

 Worst of all, limiting our struggles to just economic issues makes us and the people we organize, blind, deaf and dumb- catering to the lowest denominator, dragging down the working class, rather than uplifting them.
 Why? because we are scared?
-Understand that this dear is the result of years of insidious and overt anti-communist propaganda, racist and white supremacist indoctrination should make us more defiant and prudent.
+Understand that this fear is the result of years of insidious and overt anti-communist propaganda, racist and white supremacist indoctrination should make us more defiant and prudent.

 How do we overcome this fear?
 Definitely not by avoiding political discussion!
 (By politics I mean as a question of distribution of power and resources, not elections for this or that party!).
 We can perhaps have discussion groups, book clubs or regular one-on-one conversations.